;d;;Title: Privacy Act – Are You Compliant? | Posted: 15 MAY 2021 | Author: Alex Cruden (TTL) | Category: Security, Risk, Compliance

 The changes include the requirement to report serious privacy breaches to the Privacy Commissioner and to affected people.

-There are also new rules that apply when sending personal information overseas.
+New rules are in place that apply when sending personal information overseas.

 The Privacy Commissioner has new powers to help people access their own information and to require businesses and organisations to comply with the law.
 There are increased fines for organisations that don’t comply.